N3RDIUM/ExpoBot/README.md

 ```

 ## How to contribute
 If you want to contribute, just fork this repo, and make a pull request.
-We will review it, and if it is good, we will merge it.
+Leave the rest to us.

 ## Roadmap
 - [x] Basic bot functionality